yiisoft/yii2-elasticsearch/docs/guide/README.md

 Elasticsearch Extension for Yii 2
 =================================

-This extension provides the [elasticsearch](https://www.elastic.co/products/elasticsearch) integration for the Yii2 framework.
+This extension provides the [Elasticsearch](https://www.elastic.co/products/elasticsearch) integration for the Yii2 framework.
-It includes basic querying/search support and also implements the `ActiveRecord` pattern that allows you to store active records in elasticsearch.
+It includes basic querying/search support and also implements the `ActiveRecord` pattern that allows you to store active records in Elasticsearch.

 Getting Started
 ---------------